ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 TFSIK02 is a defense‑oriented variant of the TFSIK telemetry modem family, designed for secure and robust command, control, and telemetry links in environments where interference resistance, controlled frequency allocation, and link confidentiality are primary requirements.

-While TFSIK02 is technically derived from the TFSIK01 platform, it is not intended  for hobby or civil UAV telemetry.
+While TFSIK02 is technically derived from the [TFSIK01](/avionics/TFSIK01) design, it is not intended  for hobby or civil UAV telemetry.
 Instead, it targets:

 * Defense and security UAVs